 - Glaze your ham.

-Non pre-cooked ham, cook 20 minutes per pound and a ham with a bone, cook for 25 minutes per pound.
+Non pre-cooked pre-sliced ham cook 20 minutes per pound and a bone-in ham cook for 25 minutes per pound.
 Make sure to baste the ham every 20 minutes while it is cooking.
 For tracking the perfect temperature, the ideal internal temperature should be around 160 degrees F.

 How do you Carve a Ham?